Virgin Witch: Release

-Censorship history

 Although it was rejected by the British Board of Film Censors (BBFC) in April 1971, the film was granted an X certificate by the Greater London Council for a limited release in the capital.
 The BBFC eventually relented and passed a cut version for general release in January 1972.

 The 1990s video releases on the Redemption and Salvation labels are uncut, as are the current UK and US DVD releases.
 Glamour model Teresa May appeared on the cover of the 1993 UK video release of the film on the Redemption label.
 (She also modelled for the cover of their video release of Baron Blood and the never-issued release of Don't Deliver Us From Evil.)